Taiwing/malloc/README.md

 #### MALLOC_SHOW_HEX

-Like MALLOC_SHOW execpt that it also prints a hexdump of each allocated block.
+Like MALLOC_SHOW except that it also prints a hexdump of each allocated block.

 ```shell
 MALLOC_SHOW_HEX=1 LD_PRELOAD=./libft_malloc.so ls -l